CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 1. **Check the Slurm Controller Node Logs**:
    - Take a look at the **VM log of the Slurm controller node**.
+     You can access the log through two methods:
+      1. Using the Google Cloud Console (VM UI)
+         - Open the Google Cloud Console: [https://console.cloud.google.com/](https://console.cloud.google.com/)
+         - At the top of the page, make sure you have selected the correct project name.
+         - In the left-hand menu, navigate to **Compute Engine** > **VM instances**.
+         - Click on the name of your Slurm controller VM in the list.
+         - On the VM details page, scroll down to the **Logs** section and click **Logging**.
+         - You will be able to view the relevant logs from there.

+      2. Accessing the Slurm Controller Node Log (via SSH or Google Cloud Console)

+         You can access the Slurm Controller Node either through your local terminal or the Google Cloud Console:

+         - Option A: SSH from Terminal

+            Run this command in your local terminal (replace the placeholders with your actual instance name and zone):

+            ```bash
+            gcloud compute ssh [INSTANCE_NAME] --zone=[ZONE]
+            ```

+         - Option B: SSH from Google Cloud Console
+            1. Go to the VM instances page.
+            2. Find your Slurm Controller VM.
+            3. Click the SSH button next to it to open a web-based terminal session.
+            4. To view the log, use the following command:

+               ```bash
+               sudo cat /var/log/slurm/slurmctld.log
+               ```

+               Why we use `sudo`?

+               The `slurmctld.log` file is typically owned by the `root` user and is not readable by standard (non-root) users.
+The `sudo` command temporarily elevates your privileges, allowing you to access files that require administrative permissions.

+               Without `sudo`, attempting to read the log file may result in a **"Permission denied"** error.

    - Look for error messages related to resource availability.
 In cases of insufficient capacity, you may see a message like:

      ```text